 Lunch - Lean Meat/Protein + Whole Grain + Fruit + Vegetable + Milk + Healthy Fat is considered a healthy, reimbursable meal.

-Students will be provided one free breakfast and lunch daily on school days under the Community Eligibility Provision.
+Students will be provided one free breakfast and lunch daily on school days under the CEP.
 We ask that families fill out a form to more accurately reflect the status of our student population.

 USDA Nondiscrimination Statement [English] | [Spanish]